Sergei Efron: Family life

-Sergei was born in Moscow.
+Sergei was born in Moscow on 8 October 1893.
 He was the sixth of nine children born to Elizaveta Durnovo (1853–1910) and Yakov Konstantinovich Efron (1854–1909).
 Both were Russian revolutionaries and members of the Black Repartition.
 Yakov worked as an insurance agent and died of cancer in 1909.
-The following year, Elizaveta found one of her sons had committed suicide and soon after that day, killed herself.
+The following year, one of Sergei's brothers died by suicide and his mother soon followed suit.
 Yakov was from a Jewish family, while Elizaveta came from a line of Russian nobility and merchants; Yakov converted to the Lutheran faith to marry Elizaveta.

 Efron contracted tuberculosis as a teenager and his mental and physical health was strained further upon learning of his mother's death.
-After becoming a student at Moscow University, Sergei volunteered for the military as a male nurse.
+After becoming a student at Moscow University, Sergei volunteered for the military as a nurse.
 Due to his poor health, though, he was unable to serve in that capacity.
 Instead, he enrolled in the officer cadet academy.

 When Efron was a 17-year-old cadet in the officers' academy, he met 19-year-old Marina Tsvetaeva on 5 May 1911 at Koktebel ("Blue Height"), a well-known Crimean haven for writers, poets and artists.
 They fell in love and were married in January 1912.
-While they had an intense relationship, Tsvetaeva had affairs, such as those with Osip Mandelstam and a poetess Sofia Parnok.
+While they had an intense relationship, Tsvetaeva had affairs, such as those with Osip Mandelstam and poet Sofia Parnok.

 Tsvetaeva and her husband spent summers in the Crimea until the revolution.
 They had two daughters: Ariadna, or Alya, (born 1912) and Irina (born 1917), and one son, Georgy.

-Russian revolution and civil war
+Russian Revolution and civil war

-Efron volunteered for the military in 1914 and by 1917 he was an officer stationed in Moscow with the 56th Reserve.
-In October 1917, he participated in the battles with the Bolsheviks in Moscow, then he joined the White Army and participated in the Ice March and defense of the Crimea, while Marina returned to Moscow hoping to be reunited with her husband.
-During that time, though, the relationship between Efron and Tsvetaeva was severely strained with very little communication between the two.
-Efron was particularly disenchanted with what he felt was a revolution largely unsupported by the Russian people, the expression of which inspired Tsvetaeva's Daybreak on the Rails.
+Efron volunteered for the military in 1914 and by 1917 was an officer stationed in Moscow with the 56th Reserve.
+In October 1917, he participated in the fighting against the Bolsheviks in Moscow, then he joined the White Army and participated in the Ice March and defense of the Crimea, while Tsvetaeva returned from the Crimea to Moscow hoping to be reunited with her husband.
+During that time, though, the relationship between Efron and Tsvetaeva was strained, with little communication.
+Efron was disenchanted with what he felt was a revolution largely unsupported by the Russian people, the expression of which inspired Tsvetaeva's Daybreak on the Rails.

-She was trapped in Moscow for five years, where there was a terrible famine.
-The Moscow famine was to exact a toll on Tsvetaeva.
-Starvation and worry were to erode her looks.
-With no immediate family to turn to, she had no way to support herself or her daughters.
-In 1919, she placed both her daughters in a state orphanage, mistakenly believing that they would be better fed there.
+Tsvetaeva was trapped in Moscow for five years, during which there was a severe famine.
+The famine was to exact a toll on her, with starvation and worry eroding her looks.
+With no immediate family, she had no way to support herself or her daughters.
+In 1919, she placed them in a state orphanage, mistakenly believing that they would be better fed there.
 Alya became ill and Tsvetaeva removed her but Irina died there of starvation in 1920.